You are welcome to join the new wheel spin of our history.

 Nadie es patria.
 Todos lo somos.
 (Jorge Luis Borges, 1899-1986)

 Thanks for reading this far.
-In case we sparked some interest in you with this document, then finally let us point out some practical ways to get involved and collaborate with us.
+In case we sparked some interest in you with this document and you have suggestions to expand it, please contact us.

 This document was drafted by Jaromil in eight years of extensive travels in very different contexts around and between Europe and Asia, nourished by several exchanges along the way and finally made public on the 8 august 2008.
-While it is impossible to enumerate all of us and our collective soul, we still like to say thanks to the following individuals for witnessing the birth of this document, after 8 years it would be too long to thank everyone involved, so let the people now remind the many others not mentioned: Richard M. Stallman, Gustaff Harriman Iskandar, Venzha Christawan, Irene Agrivina, Timbil Budiarto, Viola van Alphen and Kees de Groot, Elisa Manara, Julian Abraham, Nancy Mauro-Flude, Gabriele Zaverio: they witnessed3the birth of this document under the Vulcano Merapi, our minds in vibrant exchange during the Cellsbutton1 festival and Helarfest2 in Bandung and Yogyakarta.
+While it is impossible to enumerate all of us and our collective soul, we still like to say thanks to the following individuals for witnessing the birth of this document, after 8 years it would be too long to thank everyone involved, so let the people now remind the many others not mentioned: Richard M. Stallman, Gustaff Harriman Iskandar, Venzha Christawan, Irene Agrivina, Timbil Budiarto, Viola van Alphen and Kees de Groot, Gabriel Salsaman Finch, Elisa Manara, Julian Abraham, Nancy Mauro-Flude, Gabriele Zaverio: they witnessed3 the birth of this document under the Volcanoes Merapi and Etna, our minds in vibrant exchange during the Cellsbutton1 festival and Helarfest2 in Bandung and Yogyakarta.

 1. Organised by the House of Natural Fiber, http://www.natural-fiber.com/index.php/cellsbutton02